Private Depth Work For People in Periods of Transformation

 "Rachel works at a depth I haven’t encountered before.
 She doesn't rush to solutions or techniques.
-Instead, she helps you see the patterns shaping your life…often ones you didn't realize were there."
+Instead, she helped me see the patterns shaping my life…often ones I didn't realize were there."

 The aim is not simply symptom relief, but lasting structural change.